captam3rica/gitNotes/Linux/ArchLinux/arch_install_guide.md

     # mkinitcpio -p linux
     or
-    # mkinitcpio -p linux-lts (You must download the lts kernel first)
+    # mkinitcpio -p linux-lts (You must download the lts kernel and lts-headers first)

 ### Install the Boot Loader